 Community-Service activities are designed to foster humanism and understanding of cultural concepts and class differences which help to develop respect and empathy, cultivate values, and adjust attitudes.
-Expected outcomes include; a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the power of culture as a filter for better understanding of resistance to change of traditional health beliefs and habits; c) tutoring kids gaining insight into life in the communities where social and economic factors like no father in the home and being on welfare, etc. relate to physical and mental health.
+Expected outcomes include; a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the power of culture as a filter for better understanding of resistance to change traditional health beliefs and habits; c) tutoring kids and gaining insight into life in the communities how social and economic factors like one parent households and low income and education, etc. relate to physical and mental health.

 During the M1-M2 years students will be required to volunteer a minimum total of 4 hours per semester.
 The total 8 hours can be served at the same location; however, a minimum of 4 hours must be spent at one site.
 A different site could be selected each semester so the student gains a broader knowledge of service opportunities available in the community.
-This would allow students to have contact with a more diverse group of people and serve populations different than their own.
+This would allow students to have contact with a more diverse group of people and serve populations different from their own.